odoo/odoo/README.md

     - -U project -W project The command to execute to the running container
     - U user
     - W password
-    - project the database you want to connect to.
+    - <database-name> the database you want to connect to.

     ```sh
     $ CREATE USER <username> WITH SUPERUSER PASSWORD '<password>';